Interactive Simulations with JSPlotly

 Suggestion:

-2. Now replace the value of "nH" with the Hill coefficient for hemoglobin, 2.8, and run again!
+2. Now replace the value of "nH" with the Hill coefficient for hemoglobin, 2.8, and run again !

-7 Bohr effect on hemoglobin (pH)
+1.8 Bohr effect in hemoglobin (pH)

 Context: